WINS-FM: Mellow 92/Disco 92

 In the early 1970s, WHOM and WHOM-FM were sold to SJR Communications.
-On June 5, 1975, WHOM-FM became WKTU, taking on an adult contemporary music format and was positioned as "soft rock".
+On June 5, 1975, WHOM-FM became WKTU, taking on an adult contemporary format and was positioned as "soft rock".
 On air, they were known as "Mellow 92".
-They played current AC songs that crossed over to top 40 as well as a mix of music from 1964 forward.
+They played current adult contemporary songs that crossed over to top 40 as well as a mix of music from 1964 forward.
 Core artists included Eagles, Stevie Wonder, Elton John, James Taylor, Paul Simon, Stylistics, Linda Ronstadt, Four Tops, Carly Simon, Barry Manilow, and some more contemporary cuts by Barbra Streisand.
 For 1960s music, the station played softer songs from the Beatles, Mamas & Papas, Spanky and Our Gang, the Association, the 5th Dimension, among others.
-The station steered clear of AC only songs and standards vocalists as well as hard rock or uptempo R&B. Eventually, the station evolved, re-positioned as mellow rock, dropped artists like the Carpenters, most R&B product, and added some softer songs from AOR artists.
+The station steered clear of adult contemporary-only songs and standards vocalists as well as hard rock or uptempo R&B. Eventually, the station evolved, re-positioned itself as mellow rock, dropped artists like the Carpenters and most R&B product and added some softer songs from AOR artists.
 Unlike today's adult contemporary music formats, WKTU, by early 1978, was only playing artists heard on album-oriented rock stations, using the softer songs from their popular albums.
 Artists found primarily on top 40 stations were no longer included.
 WKTU was still called "Mellow 92" at that point.
 Ratings were relatively low.

 Meanwhile, station executive David Rapaport (father of actor Michael Rapaport) visited New York's Studio 54 nightclub on half a dozen occasions, and was very impressed with the crowds there.
-He got the idea that a disco-based station was needed, as several FM-based Top 40 stations were leaning disco in other markets, although no one was airing all disco music around the clock.
+He got the idea that a disco-based station was needed, as several FM-based top 40 stations were leaning disco in other markets, although no one was airing all disco music around the clock.
 As a result, Rapaport purchased 200 disco records and brought them into the station.
-WKTU abruptly flipped to a disco-based rhythmic top 40 format with the tagline "Disco 92" at 6 p.m. on July 24, 1978.
-The same disc jockeys from the mellow format were at first kept on, with Paco from Spanish language sister station WJIT added for evenings.
+WKTU abruptly flipped to a disco-based rhythmic top 40 format with the tagline "Disco 92" at 6 pm on July 24, 1978.
+The same disc jockeys from the mellow format were at first kept on, with Paco (full name Paco Navarro) from Spanish language sister station 1480 WJIT added for evenings.
 That fall, the station rose from "Worst to First", unseating long-time leader WABC in the 18−30 age demographic.
 Air personalities of this era included Kenn Hayes, Randy Place, Paul Robinson, Trip Reeb, Mary Thomas, Dave Mallow and Joe Guarisco.
 During the height of the disco craze, WKTU was the station to follow in New York.